From idea…

 Your intellectual property remains entirely your own.
 I will never claim or demand credit for editorial services unless work is undertaken for a publishing company with credit line agreed in writing by both parties.

-I do not use Artificial Intelligence programmes or assistants in my work and I stand against the ever-increasing use of Artificial Intelligence in artistic spaces.
+I do not use Artificial Intelligence programmes or assistants in my work and I stand against the use of Artificial Intelligence in artistic spaces.

 The publishing market is ever-changing and always moving.
 A submitting author will never know exactly what other submissions an agent or publisher has received, nor what they have been working on with existing clients.
 Editorial review and submission crafting and assessment from myself or any other freelance editor does not guarantee representation or publication.